24 Things to Do in Dallas—The Ultimate Guide

 24. Deep Ellum Arts Festival (April)

-• Admission: Free
+• Admission: Free to get in

 • Hours: Friday through Sunday, exact hours vary by day